icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         contribute little to runtime.
 We’ll get a better picture of that when we look at the assembly code.
         ```
-    5. If you would apply a $2\times$ speedup to one of the stages
+    5. If you could apply a $2\times$ speedup to one of the stages
         (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`)
         which one would you choose to obtain the best overall performance?
 (1 line)
     6. Use Amdahl's Law to determine the highest overall application